-- 3 pieces of Eco-fi felt (or felt of your choice of course!) – I’ve used white for the icing, blue for the main body, and lilac for the cupcake case
+- 3 pieces of felt – I’ve used white for the icing, blue for the main body, and lilac for the cupcake case

 - Stranded embroidery thread in colours matching the felt you’ve used for the icing, cupcake case and main body

 - Stranded embroidery thread in other colours, or small beads (seed beads & bugle beads maybe) for the embellishing

 - A red/pink button for the cherry on the top – or how about one of these fab cherry buttons from my sponsors, Cloud Craft?

 - Your chosen stuffing for the pincushion – polyester toy stuffing is a good choice

 - A print out of the pattern pieces that you can download safely as a pdf just here.

 Trace the pattern pieces for the cupcake base and icing onto the Bondaweb & then roughly cut round the pieces like this: